ufront/detox/README.md

 ======

 * NA: this feature does not apply to this platform
-* Broken: this feature has not been written yet
+* NotYet: this feature has not been written yet
 * NoTests: implemented, but no tests written - no guarantee it works
 * NotRun: implemented, and tests written, but not run yet on this platform.
 * TestFails: implemented, tested, some tests failing
-* OKAY: implemented, tests passing, could do with a few more tests.
+* Okay: implemented, tests passing, could do with a few more tests.
 * Good: implemented, tests passing, good coverage, good to go.

 <table>
 <thead>
     <tr>
         <th>Feature</th>
-        <th colspan="7">Browser JS</th>
+        <th colspan="6">Browser JS</th>
         <th colspan="5">Other Platforms</th>
     </tr>
     <tr>